intermine/bluegenes/docs/building.md

 We use [less](http://lesscss.org/) to write our styles.

-If you only want the CSS to be compiled once, run:

-    make less-prod

-Note: in this case you will have to manually recompile the CSS files after each change.

-If you will be changing the CSS files continuously, you can automatically recompile the CSS files after each change using:
+You can compile the Less sources to CSS with the below command:

-    make less
+    lein less

+It will run in watch mode, recompiling the CSS after every change until you exit it with *Ctrl+C*.
 The browser page will automatically reload the updated CSS.

 ### Make Leiningen reload code changes in the browser